 Are you allowed to vape at work?
 If you can, good for you!
 That’s great that your employer is smart enough to realize that he/she’s saving time and money by allowing you to use your ecig.
 If you’re not as fortunate, I hope that you’ll be able to change your employer’s mind after giving him/her some info.
+That is, if vaping is not banned by your local government!

 Depending on your style, you can choose to send this letter to your company’s decision makers, or use it as a starting point for conversation.
 Whatever you do, please be respectful while showing your passion for vaping!